safezero/hendricks/README.md

 Hendricks lets any protocol developer create easily upgradable, and splitable, protocols while being extremely conservative with bytes.

-Hendricks has no official specifier like protobuf's proto files.
-Rather a specifier called [dinesh](dinesh) exists to create a JSON spec.
-Specifiers are split out to allow for different specs that makes different sense in different contexts (for example, languages which don't support cleanly support JSON).

 ### Binary only

 Hendricks has no support for strings, integers, etc. Everything must be converted into binary before being encoded.
 For the javascript implementation, that means `Uint8Array`s.